moodle-an-hochschulen/moodle-local_sandbox/README.md

 Changes
 -------
+* 2014-09-16 - Bugfix: Sandbox didn't restore courses when option to set the course start date to today was set to on
+* 2014-09-16 - Fix typo in english language pack
+* 2014-09-16 - Update README file
 * 2014-08-29 - Update README file
 * 2014-08-25 - Support new task API, remove legacy cron functions - Existing execution time settings have _not_ been migrated to the scheduled tasks system.
 The plugin's scheduled task is disabled after the upgrade and the execution time is set to the plugin's default value, please check Moodle's scheduled task settings to configure and reenable the plugin according to your needs
 * 2014-06-30 - Add plugin's name as prefix to function names